 If you love ski racing and want to be competitive, or you want to become the best in the world, you need to know where to start.
-How do you become a top level performance ski racer?
+How do you become the best you can be?

 - Learn to carve